 At Hewitt, our young scientists work collaboratively as they build resilience and perseverance through hands-on learning.
 Following their own questions and curiosity, our girls are continually engaged in collecting information, solving problems, applying creativity, and communicating what they learn in our lab and out in the field.

 In the STEAM Lab, our young scientists are immersed in both the scientific method as well as in the engineering design process as they build on their prior knowledge, collect information, carry out investigations, and record data.
 To help increase stamina and engagement with the wonders of scientific exploration, design, and building, we give the girls opportunities to apply scientific and mathematical concepts to engineering challenges.
-For example, second graders pose as environmental engineers and construct a water filter to help them better understand the process of filtration.
-Hewitt faculty use an interdisciplinary approach to enable students to connect the dots to what they learned in other disciplines.
-For example, in their year-long investigation of the Hudson River, third graders assume the role of civil engineers and learn how to strengthen and reinforce bridges in the STEAM Lab while simultaneously recreating a model of the Hudson River in social studies.
-Such dedicated, purposeful moments of experiential learning enable the girls to broaden and deepen their knowledge as capable and confident scientists.
+For example, second graders become environmental engineers and construct a water filter to help them better understand the process of filtration, which parallels their study of oysters as a natural water filter in their social studies class.

-World Languages
+World Language

 Music

 Music education is essential to Hewitt’s lower school program.
-Our girls sing, play instruments, and participate in movement activities that encourage kinesthetic learning.
+Our lower schoolers sing, play instruments, and participate in movement activities that encourage kinesthetic learning.
 We base our music curriculum on the Orff-Schulwerk method (which focuses on percussion and movement) and the Kodály method (which uses a child-developmental approach to sequence).
 After the children become familiar with a new musical concept, they learn how to notate it.
 We also review concepts through games, movement, songs, and exercises.

 The girls practice notation by playing a variety of instruments including percussives and wind instruments.
 By fourth grade, students hone unison singing and learn two-part and choral music.
 Students expand their musical vocabulary using terminology surrounding dynamics (i.e. crescendo, decrescendo, piano, forte, etc.) and tempo (i.e. ritardando, accelerando).
 Building on their recorder playing from third grade, fourth grade students learn notes that require forked fingering positions and larger interval leaps.
 We expose students to a wide range of musical genres through recordings and field trips to live performances around New York City, building a lifelong appreciation of diverse musical traditions.